Why I stopped social media automation in favor of real networking

 Just as in the early days of Twitter and Facebook—when we called it “web 2.0”—I want to focus on quality and real networking again.
 I’m interested in building real connections with real people, using social media as one way to connect.
-Perhaps I’ll even start reaching out to one interesting person per day, as Molly Beck describes in her book “Reach Out”.
+Perhaps I’ll even start ing out to one interesting person per day, as Molly Beck describes in her book “Reach Out”.
 Of course I will continue to use my social media reach to promote my own content.
 But that’s a side effect and not my main focus.

 What I’ve learned

 Social media automation works and can be a good thing if it’s used in a reasonable way.

 Social media automation tools are great helpers to run social media accounts for a brand or a company.

 There is a big difference between corporate social media channels and personal social media accounts.
 As an example: It is perfectly fine for a globally operating company to tweet 16 or more times per day, all around the clock.
 But the same thing might look unnatural or even spammy for a real person’s Twitter account.
 While people know that a company’s or brand’s social media presence is typically run by a team, they still assume that a person’s account is run by this person—unless it’s a famous VIP.
 And a person has only a limited time for social media activities, has to sleep and typically reacts on social interactions like comments, queries, etc. That’s why applying the same tactics which work for corporate social media channels to personal social media accounts, may not always be the best idea.

 And while social media automation itself can make sense if you manage a company’s or brand’s social media accounts, don’t be fooled into making the same mistakes I described above.
 Because some of my learnings apply to corporate social media accounts, too.
 I recommend reading Tyler Abbott’s article “7 Signs It’s Time to Reevaluate Your Social Media Strategy”.